-This requirement is that $A \div B = 0.618$.
+This requirement is that $A \div B = 1.618$ .

-Where: 'A' is equal to the width of the Principal Elevation built on the BTL or Principal Setback Line; and 'B' is equal to the width of the Projecting Front.
+Where: 'A' is the width of the Principal Elevation less the width of the Projecting Front, and 'B' is equal to the width of the Projecting Front.

 Note: This measure need not be precise and working to brick courses or other standards will be acceptable.